ddbj/www/_jga/download-e.md

 Apply a data use application in the [NBDC application system](https://humandbs.ddbj.nig.ac.jp/nbdc/application/) after login with your D-way account.
 In the application, create a data user group, specify JGA Study and Dataset accessions you want to use, and register a public key for dataset decryption.
-After your application is approved, access to the JGA server with your D-way account and donwload data to on-premise and off-premise servers by [sftp](#sftp) or [WinSCP](#winscp).
+After your application is approved, access to the JGA server with your D-way account and donwload data to on-/off-premise servers by [sftp](#sftp) or [WinSCP](#winscp).
 Encrypted data files and decryption tools are provided, decrypt the data files by using the private key paired with the public key for dataset decryption registered in the application.

 * [Search JGA dataset](#search)
 * [D-way account and a public key for data transfer](#account-key)